sciZer0/7/v/README.md

 <h3 align="center">Problem 5</h3>

-Problem 5 is that increasing the inefficiency (overhead) is the goal for each of the existing blockchains.
+Fundamental Problem 5 is that increasing the inefficiency (overhead) is the goal for each of the existing blockchains.

 This problem comes from the fact that, for now, in the industry, there is the mainstream wrong belief that there is only one truly-decentralized way for a blockchain to build up its "51% attack" resistance: